 It’s free to create your profile and browse matches.
 If you like what you see, get a premium subscription and start contacting like-minded singles near you.

-Once you’ve been chatting to someone online for a while, you might feel ready to move the conversation off the dating platform.
-But at the same time, you might also feel a little bit wary about giving out your personal phone number – especially if you’ve ever had anyone bother you via phone before.
-But luckily, there is a way you can communicate with someone while still keeping your personal phone number to yourself: you can get a free Google voice phone number.
+Once you’ve been chatting to someone online for a while, you might feel ready to move to voice or video calling.
+But at the same time, you might also feel a bit wary about giving out your personal phone number – especially if you’ve ever had anyone bother you via phone before.

 6. Do your research